TeamCOMPAS/COMPAS/online-docs/pages/User guide/Program options/program-options-list-defaults.rst

 Specific angular momentum with which the non-accreted system leaves the system. |br|
 Used when ``--mass-transfer-angular-momentum-loss-prescription = ARBITRARY``, ignored otherwise. |br|
 Default = 1.0

+**--mass-transfer-jloss-macleod-linear-fraction** |br|
+Specific angular momentum interpolation fraction, linear between 0 and 1 corresponding to the accretor and L2 point. |br|
+Used when ``--mass-transfer-angular-momentum-loss-prescription = MACLEOD_LINEAR``, ignored otherwise. |br|
+Default = 0.5

 **--mass-transfer-rejuvenation-prescription** |br|
 Mass Transfer Rejuvenation prescription. |br|